jorgecarleitao/arrow2/guide/src/high_level.md

 # }
 ```

 There is a many to one relationship between `DataType` and an Array (i.e. a physical representation).
-These are typically encapsulated on `match` patterns.
 The relationship is the following:

 | DataType             | PhysicalType            |
 |----------------------|-------------------------|